 Introduction to Programming Languages:

 Are you aiming to become a Software engineer one day?
-Do you also want to develop an application for Solving Problems and People all over the world would love to use?
-Are you passionate enough to take the big step to enter the world of programming?
+Do you also want to develop an application for Solving Problems that People worldwide would love to use?
+Are you passionate enough to take the big step to enter the programming world?
 Then you are in the right place.
 In this article, you will get a brief Introduction to Programming Languages.
-As part of this article, we are going to discuss the following pointers.
+At the end of this article, you will understand the following pointers:

 Program and Programming:

-Program: A Program is a common computer term that means it is executed by software that runs on a computer when the program is used as what it means to create a software program.
-The set of instructions are called a program.
-For Example, Programmers create programs by writing code that instructs the computer what to do and execute it on a special software designed for it such as turbo C for executing ‘C’ Programs.
+Program: A Program is a common computer term executed by software that runs on a computer when the program is used as what it means to create a software program.
+The set of instructions is called a program.
+For Example, Programmers create programs by writing code that instructs the computer what to do and execute it on a special software designed for it, such as turbo C for executing ‘C’ Programs.

 Programming:- Programming is the implementation of logic to facilitate the specified computing operations and functionality.
-Thus, in simple words, we can say that the process of writing a program is called Programming.
+Thus, we can say that programming is the process of writing a program.

 What is Software?

-A Software is a collection of the program which uses the resources of the Hardware components.
-A Program is a set of instructions that are designed for a particular task.
+Software refers to a collection of data, programs, procedures, and instructions that tell a computer how to work.
+This is in contrast to physical hardware, from which the system is built and actually performs the work.
+So, Software is a collection of programs that uses the resources of the Hardware components.
+A Program is a set of instructions designed for a particular task.

 The set of programs is called software.
-Let us understand this with an example i.e. Calculator.
+Let us understand this with an example, i.e., Calculator.
 For each button, there is some program written inside it.
 That means a calculator is a collection of programs.
-And we can also say that a Calculator is a software.
+And we can also say that a Calculator is software.
 So, the software is a collection of programs.

-As per IT Standards software is a digitalized and automated process.
-Let us understand this with an example i.e. AC.
-If you set the timer to automatically off the AC after 1 hour, then after 1 hour the AC is going to be off.
-And again, using digits you can set the temperature of the AC.
+As per IT Standards, software is a digitalized and automated process.
+Let us understand this with an example, i.e., AC.
+If you set the timer to turn off the AC after 1 hour automatically, then after 1 hour, the AC will be off.
+And again, using digits, you can set the temperature of the AC.
 And these things are managed by software inside the AC.